caltechlibrary/mkpage/Pandoc-Integration.md

 ## Where does **mkpage** go from here?

-**mkpage** is adopting Pandoc has its Markdown to HTML engine. **mkpage** is adding Pandoc as a template engine as an option with an eye to it becoming the default template engine.
-This will allow mkpage to be useful for other markup syntaxes like Textile and RestructText which Pandoc supports.
-Pandoc integration should be complete for the v0.1.0 release of **mkpage**.
+**mkpage** is adopting Pandoc has its Markdown to HTML engine. **mkpage** is adding Pandoc as the default template engine.
+Pandoc's integration also means **mkpage** inherits support for other markup systems like Textile, RestructText, and Jira Text.
+Pandoc integration should be complete for the v0.0.33 release of **mkpage**.